All Episodes

 I might note, by the way, they are all white men.

-And the bill that will come out of the Senate after this Baucas abomination gets merged with whatever else is in there.
+Now, on the table is the discussion of health care and the bill that will come out of the Senate after this Baucus abomination gets merged with whatever else is in there.

-And they come out with their final version of sin over the house.
+And they come out with their final version of Sen over the House.

 Multiple article series on it in the LA Times.

-Harry Reed, the uh author of the attempt to smear me when I called a phony soldier a phony soldier.
+Harry Reid, the author of the attempt to smear me when I call a phony soldier a phony soldier.

-Harry Reed, who said of Clarence Thomas, I don't think he's very bright.
+Harry Reid, who said of Clarence Thomas, I don't think he's very bright.

-I've read some of his opinions, I think he's very bright.
+Leverage some of his opinions, I don't think he's very bright.

-These three people are meeting with the estimable Rom Emanuel to decide how 300 million Americans will get medical care and how they will get health insurance.
+these three people are meeting with the estimable Rom Emmanuel to decide how 300 million Americans will get medical care and how they will get health insurance.

 Oh, it's exciting.